rdashora/InitialRepo/README.md

 # InitialRepo
-This is the first repo created to familiarize with GitHub
+This is the first repo created to familiarize with GitHub Test-Repo